 As with Cognac and Armagnac, Calvados is sometimes aged in new oak, and sometimes in previously used barrels.
 Sometimes it is a blend of Calvados that were given different oak treatments.
 Others are aged in as many as three different casks, starting with new oak and then used barrels, some of which were used many times over.
 All of this depends on the producer.
 The oak treatments impart certain flavor characteristics to the Calvados, with newer oak providing the most oaky flavors and tannins, and used casks toning them down.

 Though it can be consumed in different ways, the balloon glass is the ideal vessel for full enjoyment of its rich complexity.
-But Calvados is also versatile In coffee, with apple sorbet for the “Trou Normand” (between two dishes during a meal), as an apertif on the rocks or in cocktails.
-It matches perfectly with cheeses and chocolate and is part of the composition of severals classic flambée recipes, including crêpes.
+But Calvados is also versatile.
+It can be used in coffee, with apple sorbet for the “Trou Normand” (between two dishes during a meal), as an apertif on the rocks, or in cocktails.
+It matches perfectly with cheeses and chocolate, and it is part of the composition of several classic flambée recipes, including crêpes.